DataScientest-Studio/Aerobot/README.md

 **Word embedding** models outperform BoW models and the retrained BERT-base model performs best, using raw data, with f1-scores ranging from **54% to 86%**, as measured on a final test set of ~10,000 entries, that was isolated in the beginning of the project.

-**We observe that partially retraining the BERT-base model on our data results in a performance increase of tens of percent, compared to the use of the ‘frozen’ BERT-base.**
+**Partially retraining the BERT-base model on our data results in a performance increase of tens of percent, compared to the use of the ‘frozen’ BERT-base.**

-We present a **threshold optimization algorithm** that boosts the f1-score of our transformer model by 1% to 5%, depending on the label and without necessitating any training.
+Our **threshold optimization algorithm** that boosts the f1-score of our transformer model by 1% to 5%, depending on the label and without necessitating any training.

 Last but not least, we perform a **critical error analysis** by discussing the observed variations on the performance of our transformer model.